philsnook/LightBoot/README.md

 # Lightboot

-CSS framework for laying out containers, rows and columns.
+CSS framework extracted from bootstrap for laying out containers, rows and columns.

 # Reference